Performance Management Process

 .100 Submission of Form

-With the Performance Management Process, mid-year discussions and annual evaluations are conducted on a set range of dates.
-For most employees the first mid-year discussions will occur between April 1 and June 30 and annual evaluations will be due between October 1 and December 23 every year.
+With the Performance Management Process, mid-review discussions occur between April 1 and June 30 and annual evaluations are due between October 1 and December 23 every year.

 The Performance Management Process is a continuous process where supervisors and employees work together to establish objectives (goals), monitor progress toward these objectives and assess results.
 With this process, employees receive regular feedback and coaching which is a vital development process for all employees.